 “A weakness in any of the 4 key performance metrics limits your potential.”

 General Endurance: Your general endurance is your ability to run for extended periods at an easy pace.
-It requires a well-developed fat metabolism, large glycogen stores, and the resilience of your bones, tendons, and muscles to withstand the repeated eccentric pounding that is characteristic to running.
+It requires a well-developed fat metabolism, large glycogen stores, and the resilience of your bones, tendons, ligaments, and muscles to withstand the repeated pounding that is characteristic to running.

 Lactate Threshold: Your lactate threshold (LT) is your ability to process and clear lactate from your system.
 This is of major importance for half marathon and marathon races.
 5K and 10K races are run above your LT and therefore depend more on lactate tolerance.
 A high LT lets you access a higher percentage of your VO2max at all distances.